omoz4real/omoz4real.github.io/_posts/2022-10-05-getting-started-with-jakartafaces-payara.md

 ---
 layout: post
-title: "Getting Started with Jakarta Faces 4 on Payara Server "
+title: "Getting Started with Jakarta Faces 4 on Payara Server - In Progress (Not Yet Completed)"
 date: 2022-10-05
 ---